-The tabular overviews present, in accordance with legislation the values of air pollution characteristics for the individual pollutants and for individual measurements requested by the above Government Order [25th highest hourly (25MV) and 4th highest 24-h (4MV) SO2 concentration, 36th highest 24-hour PM10 concentration, 19th highest hourly (19MV) NO2 concentration and maximum daily 8-h running average of ozone and CO] with the respective dates of their occurrence.
+The tabular overviews present the values of air pollution characteristics for the individual pollutants and for individual measurements requested by the above Government Order [25th highest hourly (25MV) and 4th highest 24-h (4MV) SO2 concentration, 36th highest 24-hour PM10 concentration, 19th highest hourly (19MV) NO2 concentration and maximum daily 8-h running average of ozone and CO] with the respective dates of their occurrence.
 In accordance with the above Government Order requirements also AOT40 for ozone is presented.
 Further, numbers of exceedances of the given air pollution limit values or target air pollution limit values (VoL) and numbers of exceedances of air pollution limit values including the margin of tolerance (VoM) are given.
 Quarterly arithmetic means are given instead of monthly means, as well as the number of values from which they are calculated (X1q, C1q, ...).

-The overview of heavy metals is also presented for which air pollution limit values and target limit values are set by the Government Order No. 597/2006 Coll.
+The overview of heavy metals is also presented for which air pollution limit values and target limit values are set.
 The table of monthly concentrations was updated: quarterly arithmetic averages and annual characteristics were added.

 In the tables, for each measurement the monthly arithmetic average and the monthly frequency (Xm, mc) are given in two subsequent lines.
 Further, the daily maximum for the year and the date of occurrence (MAX.
-DAT), 95th percentile (95%kv), 50th percentile (50%kv), and 98th percentile (98%kv), or 90th percentile (90%kv) are given as well as the annual arithmetic average and standard deviation (X, S), annual geometric average and standard geometric deviation (XG, SG), number of measurements in the year and the length of the longest continuous shut-down (N, dv).
+DAT), $95^{th}$ percentile (95%kv), $50^{th}$ percentile (90%kv), and $98^{th}$ percentile (98%kv), or 90th percentile (90%kv) are given as well as the annual arithmetic average and standard deviation (X, S), annual geometric average and standard geometric deviation (XG, SG), number of measurements in the year and the length of the longest continuous shut-down (N, dv).

 Since 1994 the table presenting measured concentrations of VOCs at CHMI stations has been included, the measurement is carried out within the EMEP programme.
-Since the year 2000 this et of tables has included also VOC measurements at ZÚ stations carried out within the project MZSO (Population Health State Monitoring) with regard to ambient air.
+Since the year 2000 this et of tables has included also VOC measurements at $Z\dot{U}$ stations carried out within the project MZSO (Population Health State Monitoring) with regard to ambient air.